mario-baptista/cogsi2526-1211265-1250525-1250204/CA6/README.md

 # CA6 - Jenkins

+In this work, a complete CI/CD solution was developed with the goal of automating the entire continuous integration, delivery, and deployment process, ensuring faster, more reliable, and controlled updates of the application throughout its lifecycle.
+The project is divided into two distinct parts.

+In Part 1, the application is compiled and distributed directly to two virtual machines.
+In Part 2, the same application is packaged in a Docker container, with automated publishing and configured with Ansible.
+Finally, the alternative solution using GitHub Actions is presented, allowing comparison between different CI/CD automation solutions.

 ## Part 1

 The main objective of this first part consists of implementing a CI/CD pipeline, using Jenkins, that automates the entire process of creating infrastructure and deploying a Spring Boot application (Building REST Services with Spring), compiled via Gradle.